 A. The Ramp feature on your device is designed to make the beginning of therapy more comfortable.
 Ramp time is the period during which the therapy pressure increases from a low start pressure to the prescribed treatment pressure.
 Ramp time can be set between 5 and 45 minutes, or can be switched off.
 Note: In an auto-adjusting device like the AirSense™ 10 AutoSet or AirCurve™ 10 VAuto, end-of-ramp time is when the auto-adjusting algorithm starts monitoring and responding to your individual breathing patterns.

 Q. How do I set up oxygen with an AirSense™ 10 or AirCurve™ 10 device?

 A. If you require oxygen, you will need to use an oxygen port.
 ResMed recommends using the Oxygen Connector Port, but an Oxygen Side Port Connector may also be used.
-Note: An Oxygen Diverter Valve can be set up to reduce oxygen build-up in the device if oxygen continues to flow when the therapy device is on standby, or off.
 If you're using the Standard or SlimLine™ air tubing, we recommend that you place the oxygen port between the device and the air tubing.
 If you're using the ClimateLineAir™ heated tubing, then the port will need to be fitted between the tubing and the mask.